Employment Equity Additional Information

 • Other disabilities (e.g., learning disabilities, developmental disabilities and all other types of disabilities)

-Cameco’s Accessibility Plan is available in accordance with the Accessible Canada Act.
+Cameco’s Accessibility Plan and Progress Report are available in accordance with the Accessible Canada Act.

 MEMBERS OF VISIBLE MINORITIES